 The #GreatSchoolLibraries and #studentsNeedSchoolLibraries campaigns are trying to raise awareness about this very issue.
 Find out more about these campaigns here.
 Great School Libraries, UK and Students need school libraries, Australia

-> In light of this I thought I would write a brief list to remind everyone what our children are entitled to through a school library and why this is so important.
+In light of this, I thought I would write a brief list to remind everyone what our children are entitled to through a school library and why this is so important.

-> 1. Access to good quality, up to date books.
+1. Access to good quality, up-to-date books.
 They are good for literacy, mental health and academic attainment, the stronger the reading skills the better they will do in all subjects.

-> 2. A space that they can feel safe and empowered to make their own choices about what they read.
+2. A space where they can feel safe and empowered to make their own choices about what they read.
 It is important for children to have the opportunity to make their own reading choices as this leads them to continue to read for pleasure.

-> 3. A school librarian.
+3. A school librarian.
 A person who can guide them in their reading, inspire them to try something new and provide opportunities to explore reading beyond the walls of the classroom.

 4. Learn research skills, to know and understand misinformation through access to good quality academic online resources and a school librarian guiding them through the forest of information on the internet.

 5. Good quality collaboration; where teachers and school librarians work well together.
 This way the teacher can bring the knowledge base expertise and the librarian can bring the research skills, resources and connections.
 Teaching was never meant to be a DIY job so if teachers are inviting specialists into the classroom our children will benefit.

 However, if the only people who know and understand this are school librarians, the downturn in literacy levels and research skills is only going to get worse.
 I know headteachers have a tough job, especially with severe budget cuts, but if they are making decisions about getting rid of school libraries and library staff without really understanding what school libraries and librarians do, I feel that we as a society, have a real problem.